 - To consider the evidence as presented. - To interview the learner and appropriate employees as necessary. - To review the process taken in the identification, investigation and awarding of the penalty. - To review the record of penalties applied to ensure the penalty applied is consistent.
 To send the learner or apprentice a formal letter outlining the outcome of the panel.

 The panel will consist of:

-- From another curriculum area, an independent Head of School as Chair. - HE Manager or trained nominee. - An academic colleague unrelated to the assessment case.
-This will usually be the Curriculum Leader for the relevant curriculum area.
+- From another curriculum area, an independent Head of School as Chair. - HE Manager or trained nominee. - An academic colleague unrelated to the assessment

 In attendance will be: